openstack/project-team-guide/doc/source/ptl.rst

 Criteria when considering new cores
 -----------------------------------

 A successful appointment can be made solely by the PTL, however it is encouraged to hear the opinions of the existing core team.
-This can be done through private messages on IRC or publicly through the openstack-dev mailing list.
+This can be done through private messages on IRC or publicly through the openstack-discuss_ mailing list.

 #.
 Are their review numbers (quantity and disagreements) similar to those of
     existing core members?